Beauty on the Danube

 Bratislava Airport is not far from the city centre and is well connected by bus number 61 with the central train station Hlavná Stanica, where many tram lines and bus routes also meet that take you to your final destination.
 If you want to save a little bit of time, you can get off earlier than the train station at Trnavské mýto or Racianské mýto and get a tram from there to the city centre.
 It won’t take you much in any case either of the options you choose.
 Please note that you will need to purchase your bus ticket prior of boarding as bus drivers cannot sell you tickets.
 Ticket machines are available in the bus stop outside the arrivals terminal, some of them accepting notes.
 The cost for a a single ticket to the city centre is €1 and is valid for a 60 minute period allowing you free interchange to other bus or tram.
 Any city bus or tram is also €1 per ticket.

 If coming from/to Vienna airport which is only 40 kilometres away there are hourly buses connecting both cities in around 1 h 15 min travel time.
 Trains for 15 Euros return are also frequent with a trip duration of 1 hour.

-Another great way to move between Vienna and Bratislava is by boat on the Danube river!
+Another great way to move between Vienna and Bratislava is by boat along the Danube river.
 At just a little over 1 hour trip you will enjoy the ride as no other transport will do.
 The views are amazing, and so the small villages, castles and fisherman along the whole length.
 It is advisable you book the tickets in advance specially during high season as could quickly sell out.
 The operator is Twin City Liner, and costs around 30 Euros per way.